Contribution to child-care and other caring costs associated with conference attendance

 Claiming the money

 Our understanding from the HMRC guidance is that childcare costs can be reimbursed tax and NI-free if they are connected with 'work-related training'.
-This is defined as any training course or other activity which is designed to impart, instil, improve or reinforce any knowledge, skills or personal qualities which are, or are likely to prove, useful to the employee when performing his/her duties or will better qualify the employee to undertake the employment.
+This is defined as any training course or other activity which is designed to impart, instil, improve or reinforce any knowledge, skills or personal qualities which are, or are likely to prove, useful to the employee when performing their duties or will better qualify the employee to undertake the employment.
 As one would presume that the University would only support anyone attending a conference that was intended to impart, instil, improve knowledge etc. we conclude conference attendance qualifies as work-related training.

 Please write your report here.